Circle of Service Logo

 The Importance of Timing

 We learned that timing can be very important in terms of connecting with a donor.
 For instance, we wanted to follow up with individuals who were invited to our spring gala during the summer months with the matching opportunity.
 However, reaching many of our donors with the challenge opportunity during the summer was difficult; many were on vacation or made their gifts regularly at the end of the calendar year.
-When we asked them to consider increasing their annual gifts to help us meet the challenge closer to the time when they made their annual gifts in November and December, we were more successful, with four of our major donors increasing their gifts by $1,000-$5,000.

 Presenting a Compelling Case